-Disclosures: This book was provided by the publisher for review purposes.
-I am an affiliate with Amazon so I can provide you with cover images and links to more information about books and products.
+Disclosures: Awesome Animal Kingdom was supplied by the publisher for review purposes.
+Also, I am an affiliate with Amazon so I can provide you with cover images and links to more information about books and products.
 As you probably are aware, if you click through the highlighted title link and purchase a product, I will receive a very small commission, at not extra cost to you.
 Any proceeds help defray the costs of hosting and maintaining this website.

 Come visit the STEM Friday blog each week to find more great Science, Technology, Engineering and Math books.